 The degradation of copper wire is mostly due to corrosion.
 Oxidization gives copper a high resistance to corrosion.
 Derivatives of chlorine and sulfur contained in coastal atmospheres start the oxidation by forming a blackish or greenish film.
-The film is very dense, has low solubility, high electric resistance and high resistance to chemical attack and to corrosion.
+The film is very dense, has low solubility, high electric resistance and high resistance to the chemical attack and to corrosion.
 Despite this, mechanical vibrations, abrasion, erosion and thermal variations may cause fissures and faults in this layer.
 When this happens, the metal is uncovered and corrosion may occur.
-Also electrolytes with low chlorine content could enter, causing a change in the chemical passivity.
-This may also be the result of a deficit of oxygen which would make the area anodic and rapidly accelerate corrosion.
+Also electrolytes with low CI contents could enter, causing a dislocation of the passivity.
+This may also be the result of a deficit of oxygen which would make the area anodic.

 Note that the weather protection and insulation on the Cables is for improving reliability of the distribution system as opposed to improving the useful life of this asset.
-The conductive properties of the wire are what degradation impacts, although Utilities may choose to replace weather protected cables if called for by their own system reliability practices.
+The conductive properties of the wire are what degradation impacts, although Utilities may choose to replace weather protected cables for their own system reliability practices.